|Nepal 2016 EBC

 - current exchange rate:

-- Mike Dege will investigate best deal for exchanging currency.
+- Mike Dege will investigate best plan for exchanging currency.

 Remember, climate is a minimum 30-year average; weather is whatever you get!